vatssomya/vatssomya/README.md

 🚀 Building solutions in Python, React, and Flutter — from neuro-AI, agents to fintech frontends.

-🏆 Hackathon winner | IEEE-CIS Core | Student Dev at OPEN Community
+🏆 Hackathon winner | IEEE-CIS EC | Student Dev at OPEN Community

 📚 Active researcher in XAI & cognitive health | Explorer of full-stack & cybersecurity.